swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 You can delete the branch by clicking **Delete branch** to clean up your repository.
 If you ever need to go back to this branch, you can always restore the branch from this menu.

 Congrats!
 You can now iterate on your model while keeping a trace of the improvements made to it.
+You can visualize and discuss the changes made to a model before adding the changes to the codebase.

 {% callout type="note" %}
 Finished?
 Go to the [Switch back to the main branch](#switch-back-to-the-main-branch) step!